-The best strategy for rigorous logging is incrementally adding logs with each code change.
-As well as you click request changes on a PR without unit tests, as well you should stop a PR that implements an important business logic function without printing to the console:
+The best strategy for rigorous logging is incrementally adding logs with each code change, as well as clicking request changes on a PR without unit tests.
+However, you should stop a PR that implements an important business logic function without printing to the console:

 Copy 1logger.info("User 1239876130 has been billed $30 for the Premium account renewal.")